info201b-au2022/social-media-stress/docs/p01-proposal.md

 | Date | Autumn Quarter 2022

 #### Abstract
-Our main goal with this research project is to find links and correlations between social media and stress.
+Our main goal with this research project is to analyze trends and relations of the psychological effects of using social media, with a particular focus on stress, depression, and anxiety.
 This question is important to us because social media's growing influence in modern society and our lives is coming to odds with a growing societal conciousness towards the value of stress balancing and mental health.
-To address this concern, we will do an analysis of a dataset containing over 700 Reddit posts gathered from various subreddits.
+To address this concern, we will do analysis of datasets containing Reddit posts, Twitter tweets, and other social media posts.

 #### Keywords:
 - stress analysis